KLSR-TV

 KLSR-TV (channel 34) is a television station in Eugene, Oregon, United States, affiliated with the Fox network.
-It is owned by Cox Media Group alongside MyNetworkTV affiliate KEVU-CD (channel 23), a low-power Class A station.
-The two stations share studios on Chad Drive in Eugene; KLSR's transmitter is located on South Ridge.
+It is owned by Cox Media Group alongside KEVU-CD (channel 23), an independent station with MyNetworkTV.
+The two stations share studios on Chad Drive in Eugene; KLSR's transmitter is located on Blanton Heights.

 KLSR began as a low-power station (officially K25AS) on June 12, 1987, with a format consisting primarily of music videos.
-Though it lacked cable carriage until 1989, it had strong enough viewership within months of launching to obtain an affiliation with Fox.
+Although it lacked cable carriage until 1989, its strong viewership within months of launching allowed it to secure a Fox affiliation.
 Despite being a low-power station, it produced its own prime time newscast for several years.
 It remained the Eugene Fox affiliate even though a full-power station, KEVU, began on channel 34 in 1991.
 California Oregon Broadcasting, Inc. acquired KLSR in 1993 and KEVU in 1994; though it stated its intention to move the Fox programming to the full-power channel 34 at the time, it did not do so until April 1, 1997.
 Cox Media Group acquired KLSR in 2022.
 Eugene CBS affiliate KVAL-TV produces 7 and 10 p.m. newscasts for KLSR-TV on weeknights.

 History

 On June 12, 1987, a low-power television station began broadcasting in Eugene.
-Bearing the call sign K25AS but known as KLSR, the station was owned by Metrocom of Oregon and initially programmed a format that on weekdays primarily consisted of music videos.
+Bearing the call sign K25AS but known as KLSR, the station was owned by Metrocom of Oregon and initially featured music videos on weekdays.
 Three Eugene-area radio personalities as well as the general manager and others held down on-air shifts during the week, and the station also presented on-the-hour newscasts and more traditional syndicated programming on the weekends.
-During midday, it aired a live bingo program with prizes.
+During midday, it aired a bingo program that gave out prizes to participants.
 It also had a morning show; Christopher Judge, a former University of Oregon football player, won the contest to host it, launching his acting career.
-Despite lacking coverage on cable, KLSR was successful enough to garner a one-percent share of the audience later in 1987, a feat that earned it affiliation with the Fox network.
-Even after affiliating with Fox, KLSR struggled to secure a slot on the Tele-Communications Inc. cable system in Eugene and did not do so until 1989.
-That same year, the station added a translator to serve Corvallis.
+Despite lacking coverage on cable, KLSR was successful enough to garner a one-percent share of the audience later in 1987, a feat that earned it an affiliation with the Fox network in January 1988.
+KLSR was the first low-power station to affiliate with Fox.
+In 1989, the station added a translator to serve Corvallis.
+KLSR struggled to secure a slot on the Tele-Communications Inc. cable system in Eugene and did not do so until 1989, first on a shared-time basis with KTVU from Oakland, California, and then on a full-time basis beginning in 1990.
+That year, KLSR signed a three-year deal with the Portland Trail Blazers basketball team to carry games that in other parts of the state were distributed on cable systems.